Table of content

 </form>

-This allows the screen reader to provide context about the field the user has to fill.
+This lets the screen reader provide context about the field the user has to fill in.

-- Use labels: ensure each form field has a descriptive label
+- Use labels: make sure every form field has a descriptive label.
+Use the

 <label for="name">Name:</label>